Ahituv-lab/Asymmetron/venv/README.md

 	--expected_asym: The expected asymmetry bias between the regions and the motifs regarding same or opposite strand orientation.
 Default is 0.5.
 	--expected_asym_conv_div: The expected convergent / divergent asymmetry bias between the regions and the motifs.
 Default is 0.5.
 	--score: Optional flag.
 If provided, assumes the last column of the region files is a scoring metric and uses it to subdivide the analysis into bins.
-	--bins: Number of bins to subdivide the score column into.
+	--bins_score: Number of bins to subdivide the score column into.
 Only runs when --score is provided.
 Default value is 10.
 	--plots: Returns the associated plots of the asymmetries for each file.
 #### Outputs:
-	-Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Binomial correction.
+	-Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Bonferoni correction.
 	-Barplot of strand asymmetries for each pair of comparisons.
-	-Barplot of strand-asymmetries across the quartiles.
+	-Barplot of strand-asymmetries across the score quantiles.
+	-Table of strand asymmetries for same / opposite and convergent / divergent asymmetries per bin, associated p-vaues and p-values Bonferoni correction.

 ### 3. pairwise_asymmetries.py
 #### Required inputs: